Industry & News

 Dear Governor Newsom / Assemblymember [Name] / Senator [Name],

-As a California driver, I am concerned about the $1.21-per-gallon price increase projected by the UC Davis study due to the Wilmington and Benicia refinery closures.
-These closures, combined with CARB fuel specifications and LCFS/cap-and-trade compliance costs, are driving California gas prices well above the national average.
+As a California driver, I am concerned about the impact of the Wilmington and Benicia refinery closures on pump prices.
+California's average retail price reached $5.95 per gallon in May 2026, according to the California Energy Commission, while the national average remains well below $4.00.
+These closures, combined with CARB fuel specifications and LCFS/cap-and-trade compliance costs currently adding about 42 cents per gallon, are driving California prices significantly above the national average.

 I respectfully ask you to support:

-- Temporary, time-limited relief from portions of LCFS and cap-and-trade rules during supply shortages (potential $5.4–$10.7 billion in annual savings for drivers)
+• Temporary, time-limited relief from portions of LCFS and cap-and-trade rules during verified supply shortages

 These steps would deliver real relief at the pump while keeping long-term environmental goals intact.
 Thank you for your attention to this issue.